["learn"]

 First Officer Spritz Paper Plane cocktail variations served in an airport lounge

-Be the host with the most: Beginners Guide to Cocktail and Appetizer Pairings
+Be the host with the most: Beginners’ Guide to Cocktail and Appetizer Pairings That Impress

 FREQUENTLY ASKED QUESTIONS

 A Paper Plane cocktail is an equal-parts mixed drink that combines Campari, Aperol, bourbon, and fresh lemon juice.
-These ingredients come together in a most magical way, yielding a deceptively complex sipper that nevertheless goes down very easy.
+These ingredients come together in a most magical way, creating a deceptively complex sipper that still goes down easy.

 Stay in the mix